- The NICPR is a confidential record of children with cerebral palsy in Northern Ireland.

 - The NICPR is held at Queen's University Belfast and funded by the Public Health Agency (NI)

-- We have data access agreements with the 5 Health & Social Care Trusts to maintain NICPR
+- We have data access agreements with the five Health and Social Care Trusts to maintain NICPR

 - Contact from parents and people with cerebral palsy is particularly welcome.

 We received ethical approval from the Office for Research Ethics Northern Ireland (ref 13/NI/0159, Oct.
 2013) and have up to date (2016) Data Access Agreements with all five Health and Social Care Trusts as well as with Business Service Organisation and Northern Ireland Statistics and Research Agency.

 The Northern Ireland Cerebral Palsy had the pleasure to co-host the above event with the British Association for Community Child Health.
 The event included presentations by those listed below

 - Mrs Fionnuala McAndrew, Director of Social Care and Children, Health and Social Care Board, opening speaker presenting the Child and Young People’s Strategic Partnership.
 For a copy of her presentation click here

 - Dr Oliver Perra, PI of the NICPR who presented an update on the work carried out by the NICPR team/.
 For a copy of his presentation click here

 - Dr Claire Lundy, Julia Maskery, Tina Weston and Brona McDowell who presented recent service developments in the tertiary Neurodisability service in Northern Ireland.
 For a copy of their presentation on Selective Dorsal Rhizotomy click here